StoneT2000/Halite3-JS/README.md

 ## General Structure
 There are several key parts to my bot:
-- General Structure of main file MyBot.js
+- General Structure of the Main File MyBot.js and Other Files
-- Ship organization and coordination
+- Ship Organization and Coordination
 - Mining Optimization (and using inspiration)
 - Movement and Collision Management
 - Building Dropoffs
 - Other Strategies
+- A Cheap Way to Avoid Using an BFS Algorithm

 Generally the bot works as follows in the main while loop:
 We calculate some key values such as numer of ships, halite density and amount of halite left.